 While I was travelling in the south of France I gradually read the other two-thirds of the book.
 Two weeks later I returned to Paris and went back to the Lucernaire to see the play again, and this time I understood just about everything.
 (And I have “liked” Isabelle Cagnat’s fan page on Facebook, so I can be informed of her future projects.)

 One of the answers in the book that was not included in the play had to do with the author’s family name, Le Tellier.
-This is a somewhat unusual name (only the 468th most common family name in France, to be exact), but I knew I had seen it somewhere before, and when I read this answer on page 178 I finally realized where:
+This is a somewhat unusual name (only the 15,079th most common family name in France, according to the genealogical website Filae), but I knew I had seen it somewhere before, and when I read this answer on page 178 I finally realized where:

 “I am thinking I have the same name as the bastard who revoked the Edict of Nantes, and whom people have fortunately forgotten, otherwise it would be like being called Hitler.”